Minimal Time Robust Control for Two Superconducting Qubits: Introduction

-One of the most successful superconducting quantum gates for entanglement is the cross-resonance gate \cite{Rigetti2010, Chow2011}; an all-microwave gate performed on fixed frequency qubits utilizing the cross coupling between them.
-This all-microwave gate is favourable for superconducting transmon qubits which exhibit long coherence and lifetimes \cite{Reagor2016}, limited charge noise \cite{Koch2007a}, and high single-qubit gate fidelities \cite{Barends2014}, due to the use of fixed-frequency transmons which can be engineered to achieve the best of all these properties.
-Due to the low overhead of the gate, in which only microwave control is required, it is also a favourable gate for scaling up to quantum computers.
+The cross-resonance gate is one of the most effective superconducting quantum gates for generating entanglement \cite{rigetti_fully_2010, chow_simple_2011, magesan_effective_2020}.
+It is an all-microwave gate implemented on fixed-frequency qubits, leveraging the cross-coupling between them.
+This gate is advantageous for superconducting transmon qubits, which offer long coherence times \cite{reagor_quantum_2016}, reduced charge noise \cite{koch_charge-insensitive_2007}, and high single-qubit gate fidelities \cite{li_error_2023}, owing to the use of fixed-frequency transmons that can be engineered for optimal performance.
+The minimal overhead of the gate, requiring only microwave control, makes it particularly suitable for scaling up quantum computers.

-Reported gate times for the cross-resonance gate have been relatively slow when compared with flux-tunable gates.
-Currently the state-of-the-art cross-resonance gate has been preformed in $160$\,ns, with a gate fidelity of $\mathcal{F}=0.991\pm 0.002$, which was achieved with a designed tune-up procedure prior to the implementation of the gate \cite{Sheldon2016}.
-At this gate time, the limit on the maximum achievable fidelity due to $T_{1}$ and $T_{2}$ is $\mathcal{F}=0.996$, for the specific transmons of interest.
-This level of fidelity is sufficient to provide fault-tolerant implementation \cite{Aharonov2008, Nielsen2010} within the surface code architecture, but there is still scope for improvement of fidelity and operation time.
-The cross-resonance gate has also been investigated by a time optimal control approach which aimed to find the quantum speed limit of the gate \cite{Kirchhoff2018}.
-This speed limit was shown to be well under the current state-of-the-art implementation.
-However, in this time optimal solution, robustness was not considered.